maGnet2C-cmd/Cycling-heatmap/README.md

 pip install -r requirements.txt
 ```

-2) Put your FIT files into a folder
+2) Put your FIT files into a folder, you can download from your Strava or Garmin website.

 - Example: create a `data/` folder and copy all your `.fit` files into it.